 New Geographies, 3: Urbanisms of Color

-Colors have a presence over and beyond the objects—buildings, spaces, billboards, artifacts, and people—that make up the city.
-Yet discussions on the city do not usually focus much on color, perhaps because urban colors are too often understood as being beyond any one authority or taste, or are simply dismissed as cosmetic, naïve, or intangible.
-Volume 3 of New Geographies brings together artists and designers, anthropologists, geographers, historians, and philosophers with the aim of challenging the status quo and exploring the potency, the interaction, and the neglected design possibilities of color at the scale of the city.
+Color is a ubiquitous yet essential part of the city, creating and shaping urban form.
+Volume 3 of New Geographies brings together artists and designers, anthropologists, geographers, historians, and philosophers with the aim of exploring the potency, the interaction, and the neglected design possibilities of color at the scale of the city.

 New Geographies, 4: Scales of the Earth